LennonChin/Code-Confuse-Plugin/README.md

 - Swift code directory; (theoretically not scan replace, can be used to exclude bridging files)
 - Output file directory; After running the script will produce multiple log files, as well as the final need to use the confusion header file;

+> Note：Suggest to use absolute paths, some problems may be caused by using relative paths.

 4. After confirming the above items, locate the Confuse.py file in the root directory of the repository and run it with the following command line template:

 ```shell